davidjbradshaw/auto-console-group/README.md

 ## Setup

-The `createAutoConsoleGroup()` creates a console object with all the same methods as the regular `console` object.
+The `createAutoConsoleGroup()` creates a console object with all the same methods as the regular `console` object, plus a few additional [methods](#methods) to control how a group is displayed.

 ```js
 import createAutoConsoleGroup from 'auto-console-group'